w3c/w3c-website-redesign-documentation/about-studio-24.md

 In his spare time, Carlos writes [Inclusive by Design](https://superdupercritical.com/), where he gathers a decade of knowledge and experience packed into short, thoughtful and actionable posts on accessibility and inclusive practices.

+### Marie Manandise, Senior Front-end Developer

+#### Role: CMS Development lead

+Marie first started coding as part of her biology degree course, during which she learned Pascal.
+A few years later, she woke up with the urge to make websites for a living.
+She took courses to turn her scripting skills into website building ones and started straight away as a freelance web developer.

+Marie now has 6 years’ experience as a front-end developer.
+She can work with any PHP based CMS but has been working almost exclusively with WordPress for the past few years.

+She is a big believer in coding best practices and often thinks that, when it comes to web design or development, ‘less is more’.

 ### Nicola Saunders, Front-end Developer

 #### Role: Front-End Development lead